siamakn/temp-nomad-onboarding-workshop/docs/Module2/M2_x_explore_use_cases.md

 **Which HTL materials improve efficiency in Sn-based solar cells with C60 as the ETL?**

-1. Start by navigating to the EXPLORE menu in the NOMAD GUI.
-From here, select `Solar Cells` under use cases in the EXPLORE menu.
+1. Start by navigating to the ``EXPLORE`` menu in the NOMAD GUI.
+From here, select ``Solar Cells`` under use cases.

-2. Once you have selected the `Solar Cells` use case, you will be presented with a predefined search dashboard optimized for research in solar cells.
+2. Once you have selected the ``Solar Cells`` use case, you will be presented with a predefined search dashboard optimized for research in solar cells.
 This interface allows you to apply filters readily and easily narrow down the data to what is most relevant for your research.

 <div style="text-align: center;">
     <img src="images/solar_cells_dashboard.png" alt="Solar Cells Dashboard" width="800">